Bolt lands sprint sweep, Farah the treble double

 BEIJING (Reuters) - Usain Bolt needed a bit of help from his American rivals to win a third gold medal but Mo Farah secured a unique “treble double” all on his own on a dramatic penultimate night of the world athletics championships on Sunday.

-While Bolt’s place in the sporting pantheon was assured long before he won his 11th world title in the 4x100 meters relay, Farah took his spot among the greatest distance runners of all time with his third straight 5,000 meters title.
+While Bolt’s place in the sporting pantheon was assured long before he won his 11th world title in the 4x100 metres relay, Farah took his spot among the greatest distance runners of all time with his third straight 5,000 metres title.

 The British Olympic champion’s brilliant victory gave him the 5,000-10,000 double for an unprecedented third major global championships in a row.